michaldziuba03/code-samples/social-login/README.md

 ## OAuth 2.0 standard
 We cannot discuss social authentication without mentioning the OAuth 2.0 standard.
 This standard is a core of most Passport.js strategies, so I think it's important to understand at least the data flow.

 ### OAuth 2.0 flow example (simplified)
+Most Passport.js strategies use `Authorization Code Flow`, because this flow is suited for a regular server applications.
 1. User clicks `Continue with GitHub` button.
 2. Button redirects user to GitHub authorization page.
-3. After successful authorization, GitHub redirects user back to our application (to callback endpoint) and send `code` in query params.
+4. After successful authorization, GitHub redirects user back to our application (to callback endpoint) and send `code` in query params.
-4. Our application exchange `code` value for access token by sending code, client id and client secret to GitHub servers.
+5. Our application exchange `code` value for access token by sending code, client id and client secret to GitHub servers.
-5. Our application sends an authorized request (with obtained access token) to the GitHub API and retrieves the profile of authorized user.
+6. Our application sends an authorized request (with obtained access token) to the GitHub API and retrieves the profile of authorized user.
-6. Now we can use that profile data to login or register new account in our system.
+7. Now we can use that profile data to login or register new account in our system.